Gender of God: Sikhism

 However, the Guru Granth Sahib consistently refers to God as "He" and "Father" (with some exceptions), typically because the Guru Granth Sahib was written in north Indian Indo-Aryan languages (mixture of Punjabi and Sant Bhasha, Sanskrit with influences of Persian) which have no neutral gender.
 English translations of the teachings may eliminate any gender specifications.
 From further insights into the Sikh philosophy, it can be deduced that God is, sometimes, referred to as the Husband to the Soul-brides, in order to make a patriarchal society understand what the relationship with God is like.
 Also, God is considered to be the Father, Mother, and Companion.

 Other

 Unificationism

 Unificationism views God, the Creator, as having dual characteristics of masculinity and femininity.
 Since an artist, like God, can only express that which is within the boundaries of their own nature, and according to Genesis 1:27, "So God created mankind in his own image, male and female he created them", indicating that God's image includes both male and female attributes.

 Due to the more active role of masculinity, mankind typically portrays God as male, but the more receptive or supportive and nurturing role within God's characteristics is less emphasized or even neglected or ignored in writings and in art.

+Yoruba religion

+In Yoruba religion, God (Ọlọrun) is viewed as an entirely spiritual entity, who has no physical forms, images and no gender.